Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Numerical simulations

-In this case we carry out two-sided hypothesis testing. \item[Exponential.]
-In this case the alternative $F_1$ is exponential $\Exp(\lambda)$ with mean $\lambda^{-1} = \sqrt{2\log n}$.
+{\bf Exponential.} In this case the alternative $F_1$ is exponential $\Exp(\lambda)$ with mean $\lambda^{-1} = \sqrt{2\log n}$.
 The rationale for this choice is the same given above.
+The alternative is known to be non-negative, and hence we carry out one-sided hypothesis testing.

-The alternative is known to be non-negative, and hence we carry out one-sided hypothesis testing. \item[Simple.]
-In this example, the non-nulls are constant and equal to $A = \sqrt{\log n}$.
-Again, we carry out one-sided tests in this case. \end{description}
+{\bf Simple.} In this example, the non-nulls are constant and equal to $A = \sqrt{\log n}$.
+Again, we carry out one-sided tests in this case.

 We consider three online testing rules, namely alpha investing (AI), $\LORD$ (a special case of alpha spending with rewards) and Bonferroni.
-For the case of simple alternatives, we also simulate the expected reward optimal (ERO) alpha investing rule introduced in \cite{generalized-alpha} .
-We also consider the BH procedure.
-As emphasized already above BH is an offline testing rule: it has access to the number of hypotheses and $p$-values in advance, while the former algorithms receive $p$-values in an online manner, without knowing the total number of hypotheses.
+We also simulate the expected reward optimal (ERO) alpha investing rule introduced in \cite{generalized-alpha}.
+For a brief overview of the ERO notion, recall that in a generalized alpha investing rule, pay-out $\varphi_j$, test level $\alpha_j$ and the reward $\psi_j$ should satisfy inequalities~\eqref{eq:A1a} and~\eqref{eq:A1b}.
+An ERO procedure finds the optimal point of trade-off between $\alpha_j$ and $\psi_j$, for a given value of $\varphi_j$, where optimality criterion is the expected reward of the current test, i.e., $\E(R_j) \psi_j$.
+We compare performance of these online methods with the (adaptive) BH procedure, which as emphasized already, is an offline testing rule: it has access to the number of hypotheses and $p$-values in advance, while the former algorithms receive $p$-values in an online manner, without knowing the total number of hypotheses.
 We use Storey's variant of BH rule, that is better suited to cases in which the fraction of non-nulls $\pi_1$ is not necessarily small \cite{storey2002direct}.
 In all cases, we set as our objective to control $\FDR$ below $\alpha=0.05$.